 - Support for third party fonts (using Configurator system profiles)

-Kodex is only at version 1.0, and developing it has been very educational and fun.
+Kodex development has been very educational and fun.
 It makes use of some free software packages, without which it Kodex wouldn't be possible.
 The list of used packages is listed in the Acknowledgements page of the Settings section.
 I have also made part of its source available under the LGPL license as the KeyCommandKit library, allowing the entire

 UIKeyCommand customization feature to be implemented by any App.